-LRPP Exhibit III: PERFORMAN NCE MEASURE A SSESSMENT Department: Corrections Program: Administration Service/Budget Entity: 70010200 Executive Direction and Support Services Measure: All IT systems, including hardware, operating systems and software are serviceable and supported based on the manufacturers' recommendations.
-(4) Performance As Action: ☐ Performance Assessment of Outcome Measure ☐ Performance Assessment of Output Measure ☐ Deletion of Measure ☐ Adjustment of GAA Performance Standards Approved Standard Actual Performance Results Difference (Over/Under) Percentage Difference 3 1.5 -1.5 -50% Factors Accounting for the Difference: Internal Factors (check all that apply): ☐ Personnel Factors ☐ Competing Priorities ☐ Level of Training ☐ Previous Estimate Incorrect ☐ Other (Identify) Explanation: Governance, services, Service Level Agreements (SLA), service level measures and project tracking need to be in updated to keep leaders informed of conflicting priorities.
-We need to make these a priority and dedicate the proper staffing to keep items up to date.
-Also, establishing a refresh cycle for items in advance would be helpful.
-External Factors (check all that apply): Resources Unavailable Legal/Legislative Change Natural Disaster Other (Identify) This Program/Service Cannot Fix the Problem Current Laws Are Working Against the Agency Mission Explanation: Management Efforts to Address Differences/Problems (check all that apply): Training Personnel Other (Identify) Technology Personnel Other (Identify) Recommendations: OIT is working with leadership to enhance the governance process, building service level expectations that will lead to SLAs, and instituting a project and time accounting system.
-These efforts will assist our leadership in prioritizing and add visibility to our technical debt for operations and maintenance type projects.
+LRPP Exhibit III: PERFORMANCE MEASURE ASSESSMENT Department: Corrections Program: Administration Service/Budget Entity: 70010200 Executive Direction and Support Services Measure: All IT systems, including hardware, operating systems and software are serviceable and supported based on the manufacturers' recommendations (4) Action: Performance Assessment of Outcome Measure Performance Assessment of Output Measure Adjustment of GAA Performance Standards Approved Standard Actual Performance Results Difference (Over/Under) Percentage Difference 3 2 -1 -33% Factors Accounting for the Difference: Internal Factors (check all that apply): ☐ Personnel Factors ☐ Competing Priorities ☐ Level of Training ☐ Previous Estimate Incorrect ☐ Other (Identify) Explanation: Project priorities, project tracking and measures are being implemented within the Governance process to keep leaders informed of conflicting priorities and resource constraints.
+There is a backlog of technical debt that needs to be addressed along with processes, skills and sufficient staffing levels that need to be dedicated to this effort.
+The Technology Restoration Program (TRP) and IT lifecycle management process is a key part of addressing our technical debt.
+External Factors (check all that apply): Resources Unavailable Legal/Legislative Change Target Population Change Other (Identify) This Program/Service Cannot Fix the Problem Current Laws Are Working Against the Agency Mission Explanation: ☑ Training☑ PersonnelRecommendationscomputers and othe ts to Address Differ E: For infrastructure in outdated infrastruct other related funding ☐ Technolog☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ntify) servers, personal ill continue to work